Americans keep spending despite record inflation squeeze

 The combination of higher interest rates from the Federal Reserve and prices lingering at inflated levels is likely to take a chunk out of consumer spending as the year continues.

-Even so, Americans as a whole have powered through rising price pressures, shifting their purchases away from pricier goods and towards budget items and services.
+Even so, Americans as a whole have powered through rising price pressures, shifting their purchases away from pricier goods and toward budget items and services.

 “April’s solid spending growth won’t likely change the Federal Reserve’s decision to raise rates by 50 basis points in each of the next two meetings.
 Instead, it will help to alleviate some of the recession concern that might stem from increasing interest rates,” wrote Tuan Nguyen, economist at audit and tax firm RSM, in a Tuesday analysis.